gaoyuan/blog/posts/bayesian-logistic-regression.md

   - rejection sampling

 ---
-The Bayesian approach to machine learning replaces the sauce of optimization by probability.
+The Bayesian approach to machine learning replaces the sauce of optimization by that of probability.
 Instead of maximizing the likelihood, it introduces prior to the parameters and calculates the posterior distribution of the parameters after seeing all the data using Bayes' rule (of course!).
 The posterior distribution captures our beliefs about the parameters, and it is definitely more informative than a single optimal set of parameters learned from maximizing the likelihood.
 However the extra information comes at a price, since inferring about the posterior is often computationally expansive.
 For carefully chosen priors and likelihood (conjugacy), it is possible to get analytical solution for the posterior, but unfortunately in reality this is rarely the case, even for the simple logistic regression model.

 The logistic regression model is widely used in classification.
 For simplicity and visualization purposes we will study a simple 2d classification problem, where we assume that the data points can be separated by a line passing through the origin.
 This is of course a bad assumption in general, but who cares -- no model is perfect anyways.